linode/docs/docs/products/networking/dns-manager/guides/manage-domains/index.md

 ## Clone a Domain

-The *Clone* feature allows you to copy DNS records from an existing domain in your Linode account to a new domain.
+The *Clone* feature lets you copy DNS records from an existing domain in your Linode account to a new domain.
 If you've already set up DNS records for one of the services you host on your Linode account, this is a good way to quickly assign another domain to that same service.

 Here's how to clone DNS records for an existing domain: